 Things to Note:

-- PE is on Thursday and Friday, please ensure your child has outdoor PE kit for our sessions this term.
+- This term, PE is on a Monday and Wednesday, please ensure your child has outdoor PE kit for our sessions.

 - Children can bring a healthy snack in from home to eat during morning playtime (fruit is preferable).

 - Please help your children to learn their times tables.
 Remember to use TTRS!
 Click here for fun activities to support your child's times table learning.

 - If you would like to see a sample of the Year Six SAT papers click here

 For our class read, this term, we will be reading Holes by Louis Sachar

 Autumn term: This term our topic is ...

 We had another busy week - we learnt about being happy in our RE session about Humanism, and as it was Mental Health week we took part in lots of different activities to highlight how important it is to be aware of our own mental health.
 We learnt to play a 'funky fugue' on the glockenspiels in music as part of our Baroque unit.
 Mrs Morris was away at Everdon with Year 4 and so we had Mrs Williams teaching us all about the digital world through our DT unit - we had to write a design brief from information submitted by a client, develop design criteria to fulfil the client’s request, develop a product idea through annotated sketches and create a model of our design using Tinkercad.
 We had a lot of fun and learnt a lot about using Microbit technology.